jdidion/atropos/README.md

 ## Roadmap

-### 1.1

-* Improvements to the summary report
-    * Support for report output in JSON, YAML, and pickle
-    * Support for report templates using jinja2
-    * Implementation of a separate Atropos MultiQC module that will be submitted for inclusion in that project
-* Static code analysis (pylint).
-* Add developer/contributor documentation and guidelines.

 ### 1.2

 * Migrate to xphyle (https://github.com/jdidion/xphyle) for file management.
 * Provide option for RNA-seq data that will trim polyA sequence.
 * Accept multiple input files.
 * Expand the list of contaminants that are detected by default.
-* Automate creation and sending of user statistics and crash reports (similar to error_report in  https://github.com/biologyguy/BuddySuite/blob/master/buddysuite/buddy_resources.py).
+* Automate creation and sending of user statistics and crash reports using [pytattle](https://github.com/biologyguy/PyTattle).
+* Accessibility:
+    * Create recipes for conda and homebrew.
+    * Create CWL tool description.
+    * Create Galaxy tool description using [argparse2tool](https://github.com/erasche/argparse2tool#cwl-specific-functionality).

 ### 1.3